Skip to main content

 Consult the Graduate Calendar for a complete list of current courses.

-Our graduate students continue to receive prestigious federal and provincial scholarships, including those from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds Nature et technologies (FRQNT), the Quebec Network for Research on Protein Function, Engineering, and Applications (PROTEO), and the Center for Self-Assembled Chemical Structures (CSACS).
+Our graduate students continue to often receive prestigious federal and provincial scholarships, including those from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds Nature et technologies (FRQNT), the Quebec Network for Research on Protein Function, Engineering, and Applications (PROTEO), and Quebec Center for Advanced Materials (QCAM).

 Please also consult Concordia’s graduate funding page and Financial Aid and Awards.